5-Day Hiking Rwenzori Mountains Adventure, Mahoma Trail

 You might see Colobus Monkeys, Blue Monkeys. at times you might even spot a Chimpanzee.
 Forest Elephant tracks may also be seen and again during rare occasions be seen.

-Today’s destination is Kizza Camp where you will spend the night, from the camp area you have an up-close view of the Rwenzori Mountains, the foothills below and the town of Kasese in the distance looking like a scene from Lego-land.
+Today’s hiking destination is Kizza Camp where you will spend the night, from the camp area you have an up-close view of the Rwenzori Mountains, the foothills below and the town of Kasese in the distance looking like a scene from Lego-land.

 Dinner – will take a bit of time to prepare here, it is good to have some snacks like granola bars and dried fruit with you to eat during your hike.
 Bottled water will be always available during your time on the Mahoma Trail.